cfengine/documentation/reference/promise-types.markdown

 **Hint**: The promise handle [`$(this.handle)`][this#this.handle] can be a useful referent in a log message, indicating the origin of the message.
-In [CFEngine Enterprise][Enterprise Reporting], every promise has a default handle, which is based on the filename and line number (specifying your own handle will probably be more mnemonic).
+In [CFEngine Enterprise][Enterprise Report API], every promise has a default handle, which is based on the filename and line number (specifying your own handle will probably be more mnemonic).